The Older Workers Benefit Protection Act :Case Study

 Part 2: A Real-World Mistake (The Teva Pharmaceuticals Case)

 The Fatal Mistake: The law required Teva to show the Florida employees data about who was laid off and who was kept specifically in Florida.
-Instead, Teva gave them a huge report with data of of employee that was being layedoff nationwide.
+Instead, Teva gave them a huge report with data of employees who were being laid off nationwide.
 This made it impossible for an employee to figure out if they were singled out in Florida because of their age.

-The Consequence: The employees sued, arguing the waivers were invalid.
-The court agreed with the employees.
-The judge threw out the agreements Teva thought would protect it.
+The Consequence: The employees sued, arguing the waiver agreements were invalid.
+The court sided with them, and the judge threw out the agreements Teva had expected would be upheld.

 The Cost to Teva: